-Discussion Paper now available
+Discussion Paper now available!

 Because we appreciate the time constraints on stakeholders and the impracticality of asking all respondents to tackle the full Discussion Paper, we have also produced a brief Summary Paper.
 It gives informed stakeholders easy access to the principles on which our ideas are based and what we are actually suggesting.
+We anticipate that most stakeholders will simply refer to the Summary Paper when developing submissions.
+The Summary Discussion Paper is available online.
+If you are unable to download your free copy of this Summary, the ALRC has a limited number of hard copies available.

 back to top